Motility driven glassy dynamics in confluent epithelial monolayers: Discussion

 \section{Discussion}

 The glassy dynamics in epithelial monolayers plays a crucial role during many biological processes, for example, healing of wounds, progression of asthma, spreading of cancer, etc. During several of these processes, the cell monolayer undergoes EMT, when the cells change their nature from sedentary to motile \cite{thiery2002}.
 Thus, understanding the effect of motility on the glassy dynamics of confluent systems is imperative.
 We have developed an analytical framework for the glassy dynamics in active epithelial monolayers via the extension of the RFOT theory of glasses.
 We have compared our theoretical predictions with new and existing simulation data and show that our theory adequately describes the primary characteristics of the glass transition from a solid-like jammed to a fluid-like flowing state in such systems.
-Our work provides a simple analytical framework to analyze the glassy relaxation dynamics in active epithelial systems.
+Our work provides a simple analytical framework to analyze the glassy relaxation dynamics in active epithelial systems. \b{It will be interesting to extend our theoretical framework to include additional effects such as active stresses or inter-cellular friction \cite{zhang2020,chiang2023}.}

 The principal result of this work is that confluency modifies the effective persistence time of self-propulsion.
 This modification appears as an effective rotational diffusivity, $D_r^\text{eff}$, of the active propulsion forces.
-In cellular systems, a cell needs time to elongate along the changing direction of the active force, and this elongation time, $\kappa_l$, should depend on both $f_0$ (or $v_0$) and $\tau$ of the system.
-We have shown in our simulations that $\kappa_l$ relates the time scale of active force relaxation as well as that of the cellular elongation.
-Using $\kappa_l$, we have phenomenologically obtained an analytical expression for the modified diffusivity of the active force $\Dreff$ and verified it in our simulation.
+In cellular systems, a cell needs time to elongate along the changing direction of the active force, and this elongation time, $\kappa$, should depend on both $f_0$ (or $v_0$) and $\tau$ of the system.
+We have shown in our simulations that $\kappa$ relates to the time scale of active force relaxation as well as that of cellular elongation.
+Using $\kappa$, we have phenomenologically obtained an analytical expression for the modified diffusivity of the active force $\Dreff$ and verified it in our simulation.